Avoiding Injury When You Start Lifting Weights

 Take at least one day off between lifting sessions, or at least avoid working the same muscle groups two days in a row.
 Letting your body rest allows you to perform better in the gym without overtaxing your muscles.

 If you are new to weightlifting, do not be nervous.
-Just keep these tips in mind and you will have no trouble staying safe while getting stronger!
+Keep these tips in mind, and you will have no trouble staying safe while getting stronger.